torvalds/linux/Documentation/linux_tv/media/v4l/querycap.rst

 :ref:`VIDIOC_QUERYCAP <vidioc-querycap>` ioctl also allows driver specific applications to reliably identify the driver.

-All V4L2 drivers must support ``VIDIOC_QUERYCAP``.
+All V4L2 drivers must support :ref:`VIDIOC_QUERYCAP <vidioc-querycap>`.
 Applications should always call this ioctl after opening the device.

 .. ------------------------------------------------------------------------------